ianmkenney/ianmkenney.github.io/content/devlog/taskrestartpolicy.md

 ```
 TaskHub1:
   Task1:
-    (TaskRestartPattern1, TaskHistory1)
+    (TaskRestartPattern1, Traceback1)
-    (TaskRestartPattern2, TaskHistory1)
+    (TaskRestartPattern2, Traceback1)
-    (TaskRestartPattern3, TaskHistory1)
+    (TaskRestartPattern3, Traceback1)

 TaskHub2:
   Task1:
-    (TaskRestartPattern4, TaskHistory1)
+    (TaskRestartPattern4, Traceback1)
   Task2:
-    (TaskRestartPattern4, TaskHistory2)
+    (TaskRestartPattern4, Traceback2)
 ```

-For each of these groups, all of the patterns are compared to the last entry in the `TaskHistory`'s log.
+For each of these groups, all of the patterns are compared to the last `Traceback`.
 Those that do not match are filtered out.
 Of the remaining matches, the `num_retries` value contained in the `APPLIES` relationship is incremented and compared to the `max_retries` value in it corresponding `TaskRestartPattern` node.
 If any of these `num_retries` are larger than or equal to the `max_retries` (or there are no matches at all), the `Task` is de-actioned from the corresponding `TaskHub`, which also removes the `APPLIES` relationships between that `Task` and the `TaskHub`s associated `TaskRestartPattern`s.